GfellerLab/MixMHC2pred/README.md

 * Input file (command `-i` or `--input`):
 File listing all the peptides with one peptide per line.
-It can also be a fasta file (lines starting with ">" are skipped).
-Please note that even in fasta format, the input should consist in a list of peptides: MixMHC2pred is not cutting inputted proteins into shorter fragments that could be presented but use the input sequences as given in the file directly.
+It can also be a fasta file (note that the peptide description given by the lines with ">" are not kept).
+Please note that even in fasta format, the input should consist in a list of
+peptides: MixMHC2pred is not cutting inputted proteins into shorter fragments that could be presented but it uses the input sequences as given in the file directly.

 * Output file (command `-o` or `--output`):
 The name of the output file (including the directory).
-Peptides are kept in the order from the input file.
-Peptides shorter than 12 amino acids or containing non-standard amino acids are kept but with a score of "nan".
+Peptides are kept in the same order than in the input file.

 * Alleles (command: `-a` or `--alleles`):
 List of HLA-II alleles to test.
 Use for example the nomenclature *DRB1_03_01* for